 1. Establish Brand Voice And Tone Guidelines

-Whether in a text, phone or through your branding – your customers are used to the way you talk to them.
+Whether it’s via text, phone, or through your branding, your customers are used to the way you interact with them.

-When you use an external support team, they should sound exactly like your internal support staff.
+That’s why, when you use an outsourced support team, they should sound exactly like your in house team.

 - Create a set of brand guidelines that specify what your team can or can not say.

 - Run through hypothetical scenarios that they may have to face in the future and gauge their reaction to the situation.

 - Make them watch Dilbert cartoons in a loop so that they know how to handle difficult people.